martasframos/MaNGA_fittings/README.md

 # MaNGA_fittings
-Fitting MaNGa data with ProvaBGS
+Fitting MaNGa galaxies with ProvaBGS at different distances from the center of the galaxy.